gordon-matt/Extenso/Extenso.KendoGridBinder/README.md

 ## Credits

-The code was originally written by [Stef Heyenrath](https://github.com/StefH/KendoGridBinderEx) and licensed under the MIT License
+The code was originally written by [Stef Heyenrath](https://github.com/StefH/KendoGridBinderEx) and licensed under the MIT License.